MohammedHijazi/employees_management_system/README.md

 ## About Project

-Employee management system built with laravel.
+Employees management system built with laravel.